 For those with Help to Buy ISAs, these funds can be transferred into the Lifetime ISA or saving into both can continue.
 However, the bonus from one fund only can be used to buy a house.

 Saving for Children

-Historically equities perform better in the long term over cash and bonds.
-So it is surprising how many people save for their children in cash savings accounts.
+Financial planning for your child’s future is very important.
+Historically, equities perform better in the long term over cash and bonds it is surprising how many people save for their children in cash savings accounts.
 There are several opportunities for tax-efficient saving plans for children.
 Junior ISAs - this government initiative gives every child their own ISA allowance of £4,250 per year.
 As an interesting alternative, did you know that a minor may have a pension, and receive tax relief at the basic rate on the contributions?
 For every £80 contributed, government will contribute £20.
 The projections are attractive, but of course, the term means that benefits cannot be taken before age 55.
 This has proved popular, particularly with grandparents concerned about their grandchildren's pension prospects and an additional solution to reduce any potential Inheritance Tax liabilities.